laneb/congruence_solver/README.md

 ## Development

-After checking out the repo, run `bundle install` to install dependencies.
+After checking out the repo, run `bundle install` to install dependencies and `bundle exec rake update_ext` to pull and compile the extension.
 Then, run `bundle exec rake spec` to run the tests, or `bundle exec rake bench` to run the benchmark.
 To build and install this gem onto your local machine, run `bundle exec rake install`.

 ## Contributing